 Reserves for returns, Medicaid and indirect rebates are included in current liabilities.
 All other sales deductions allowances are recorded as accounts receivable reserves.
 The reserve for returns is included in current liabilities as substantially all of these returns will not be realized until after the year-end accounts receivable balances are settled.
 Medicaid and indirect rebates are included in current liabilities because the Company does not have direct customer relationships with any of the payees.
-See Notes 4 and 12 for more details.
+See Notes 4 and 12.

 The Company offers incentives to certain resellers and retailers through various marketing programs where the Company agrees to reimburse them for advertising costs incurred to include the Company's products.
-The Company accounts for these in accordance with EITF Issue No. 01-09 "Accounting for Consideration Given by a Vendor to a Customer (Including a Reseller of Vendor's Product)", as reductions of revenue unless the customer receives an identifiable benefit in exchange for the consideration that is sufficiently separable from the customer's purchase of the products and the fair value of the benefits can be reasonably estimated.
+The Company accounts for these in accordance with FASB ASC Subtopic 605-50, "Revenue Recognition - Customer Payments and Incentives" (formerly EITF Issue No. 01-09 "Accounting for Consideration Given by a Vendor to a Customer (Including a Reseller of Vendor's Product)"), as reductions of revenue unless the customer receives an identifiable benefit in exchange for the consideration that is sufficiently separable from the customer's purchase of the products and the fair value of the benefits can be reasonably estimated.

-With respect to revenue recognition policies in the Alterna transaction, see also Note 1.e.
+With respect to revenue recognition policies in the Alterna transaction, see Note 1.d.